evo-lua/evo-lua.github.io/docs/getting-started/evo-in-a-nutshell.md

 ## How can users contribute?

-All contributions are very welcome.
-Feel free to use GitHub issues to their fullest potential!
+All contributions are very welcome!
+[This guide](/docs/contributing) can help you get started.
+If you need assistance, please use GitHub issues deliberately.

 ## What is the governance model?